Berkanktk/CyberSecurity/README.md

 Example usage:
 `stat file.txt`
+## du
+du is a command that can be used to estimate file space usage.
+It is a part of the GNU coreutils suite.

+**Example usage:**
+`du -shL BreachCompilation`

+**Options:**
+`-h` - to get a human-readable output
+`-s` - to get the total size of the directory
+`-L` - dereference all symbolic links
+## ncdu
+ncdu is a disk usage analyzer with an ncurses interface.
+It is a part of the ncdu suite.

+**Example usage:**
+`ncdu -x --si BreachCompilation`

+**Options:**
+`-x` - This option prevents ncdu from following symbolic links.
+`--si` -  This option tells ncdu to use SI units (powers of 10) to display the file sizes, which makes them easier to read than the default binary units (powers of 2).
 ## diff
 diff is a command-line utility that allows you to compare two files line by line